ViktorIvanoff/SoftUni-Courses/README.md

 The majority of tasks can be evaluated in judge assessment system at softuni.bg - https://softuni.bg/

-Repo Structure Repo structure is divided into Modules and respective Courses.
+The Repo is divided into Modules and respective Courses.
 For more information check the curriculum at softuni.bg.

 Each course that has evaluated examination in judge assessment system contains a Task Table in its folder.